bbcb/bbcb.github.io/Donate.md

 ![](/img/transferwise.png)

 [TransferWise](https://transferwise.com/transferFlow#/enterpayment) \(preferred method if you're outside of Russia\)\.
 Make payments to adimetrius @ gmail \. com\.
 If you don't have a TransferWise account yet, check it out and feel free to use [this link to register one](https://transferwise.com/invite/u/antond59) \- you will get a discount on the 1st transfer, and we might get a small bonus as well\.
+If your currency is €, set up a transfer into € as well; if your currency is different, set up a transfer with coversion into RUR \(russian roubles\)\.

 ![](/img/yandexmoney.png)